WindJammer6/32.-CTF-Hackathons-Learning-and-Practice-and-CDDC-DSTA-BrainHack-CTF-Hackathon-2025/README.md

 # 32.-DSTA-BrainHack-CTF-Hackathon-2025
 Prior to this hackathon, I knew next to nothing about Cybersecurity.

+This repo stores my documentation of my learning journey to taking part in this hackathon, my first CTF hackathkn.

 But I have learnt alot in preperation for this hackathon.

 Learnt from a previous international CTF organised by Carnegie Mellon University (CMU)